ksatirli/katacoda-scenarios/codifying-trust/step5/text.md

 Adding Validation to variables is useful to create checks  a better understanding of what a variable does.

-In this step, we will carry out three tasks:
+In this step, we will carry out two tasks:

 1. Add numeric range validation to one variable
 2. Add a string validation to one variable